docker/docs/docker-for-windows/index.md

 On the Command Line page, you can specify whether or not to enable experimental features.

-On both Docker Desktop Edge and Stable releases, you can toggle the experimental features on and off.
+You can toggle the experimental features on and off in Docker Desktop.
 If you toggle the experimental features off, Docker Desktop uses the current generally available release of Docker Engine.

 #### Experimental features

-Docker Desktop Edge releases have the experimental version of Docker Engine enabled by default, described in the [Docker Experimental Features README](https://github.com/docker/cli/blob/master/experimental/README.md) on GitHub.

 {% include experimental.md %}